-Elly is a community music making enthusiast.
-With a passion for creating connections and opportunities for people to be heard, Elly has worked in a variety of roles including coordinating arts and health projects, supporting young people to develop social action projects and empowering young people with an Out-of-Home Care experience to advocate for their rights and create positive systemic change.
+Since 2012, Elly has worked in a variety of project coordination and facilitation roles in the arts and community sectors including supporting young people to develop social action projects to advocate for their rights and create positive systemic change.

 Natalie Scholtz is an African Persian British Australian visual artist.
 She is inspired by creative conversations around the relationship of self and society, action and response, culture, arts and change.